rianeduzz/DevExperience-Primetrio/ModuloA/GestaoAtivos/docs/manual_usuario.md

-# Manual do Usuário - Gestão de Ativos
+# Manual do Usuário - Youtan

 Conteúdo:
 - Visão geral do sistema